USask-BINFO/DVOS/README.md

 ### Evaluation
 **Evaluating DVOSXMem**
-To run evaluation, make sure to:
+To run the evaluation, make sure to:

 1. Set the configuration file to the `TEST` phase.
-2. Specify the path to the best pretrained model you want to evaluate.
+2. Specify the path to the best-pretrained model you want to evaluate.

 ```bash
 python3 ddp_experiment.py --config configs/configs.yaml